petersuhm/laravel-bdd-helpers/README.md

 Stuff that helps you do BDD in a Laravel context.

+_This is stil WIP, but feel free to start using it in your projects!_

 ## Laravel Behat context

 The Laravel Behat context trait makes a Laravel `Application` instance available to you in your Behat features.